This section provides a summary of how to use this Adults Policies, Procedures and Practice (APPP) resource, and its main features.

 This site is structured into different sections.
-On the home page there are five main buttons:
+On the home page there are five tiles / buttons:

-- ASC Procedures – which contains policies, procedures and practice guidance for Hull Adult Social Care staff;
+- ASC Procedures – which contains policies and procedures for Hull Adult Social Care staff;

-- Safeguarding – which contains links to key Hull safeguarding information for adults and children;
+- Safeguarding – contains links to key Hull safeguarding information for adults and children;

-- Useful Links – which contains links to a number of key local websites;
+- Useful Links – which contains links to key local websites;

-- Legislation and National Guidance which contains links to key legislation and national statutory and best practice guidance.
+- Legislation and National Guidance links t legislation and statutory guidance relevant to Adult Social Care.

 When you are in the ASC Procedures section, there are a number of tabs on the left side of the screen (when viewed on a computer):

 - Contents contains the policies, procedures and practice guidance chapters.
 These are divided into sections which can be viewed by clicking on the arrow on the right of ‘Contents’;

 - Resources provides a range of relevant supporting information (see also below).
 The different sections can also be viewed by clicking on the arrow on the right of ‘Resources’;

 - Contact contains local contact details for Hull teams, services and partner organisations.
 It also has a contact form, for you to send a message to Gary Hass, information Co-ordinator, who oversees this APPP, should you have any comments or suggestions.